jaggzh/foss-license-reference/README.md

 *Because choosing a software license shouldn't require a law degree.*

-A Perl-powered license comparison matrix that actually works when gpl.org inevitably goes down again.
+A Perl-powered license comparison matrix that still works even when gpl.org goes down again. :(

 ## What it does